Basics for ice cream production

 This varies greatly from variety to variety.
 Below is more general information about this.
 As a rule, the various ingredients are mixed together and briefly heated on the stove.
 The time required varies from a few minutes to 30 minutes.

-2. Cool down and let it mature in the refrigerator
+2. Cool and ripen in the refrigerator

 3. Freezing process